benfab/marathon-demo-apps/README.md

 1. Build the docker image

+Go to the app folder
 `cd app-flask`

+Build the docker image from the Dockerfile
 `docker build .`

+Get the image id from the newly created image
 `docker images`

+Tag the image
 `docker tag <image-id> nexus.<your-ms-domain>:1400/app-flask`

+Push the image to your repo
 `docker push nexus.<your-ms-domain>:1400/app-flask`

 2. Deploy the marathon application